cooldev1337/arg25-Projects/README.md

    `git checkout -b teamname-projectname`

-3. Add your folder under `projects/`.
+3. Add your folder with the `project-name/`.
 - Add a `README.md` using the `README_template.md` provided.
 - Optionally create an `assets/` folder for diagrams, screenshots, or code snippets.
 4. Commit your README (based on the template) and push to your fork.